133usr/Good-tree/README.md

             so I quite its just not happending instead I'm going to use the forest project and use some of this projects feature in there

+#### HEY HEY HEY !!
+FINALLY I GOT IT

+            -its the renderer.setPixelRatio(window.devicePixelRatio);
+            - that's the resolution function
+            - You may divide it by 2; and you are done

 # case closed shane